SumoLogic/dmail/README.md

-    --mail-user <mailUser>          mail user to log in as --mail-password <mailPassword>  password of the mail user --mail-host <mailHost>          mail host to send email --mail-subject <mailSubject>    The subject of the email -r, --receiver <receiver>       address of the receiver of the email
+    --mail-user <mailUser>          mail user to log in as --mail-password <mailPassword>  password of the mail user --mail-host <mailHost>          mail host to send email --mail-subject <mailSubject>    the subject of the email -r, --receiver <receiver>       address of the receiver of the email
 ```